vanilla/vanilla/plugins/HtmLawed/htmLawed/htmLawed_README.txt

     $spec = 'a=title';
     $out = htmLawed($in, $config, $spec);

+  Allowing a custom attribute, 'vFlag', in 'img' and permitting custom use of the standard attribute, 'rel', in 'input' --

+    $spec = 'img=vFlag; input=rel';
+    $out = htmLawed($in, $config, $spec);

   Some case-studies are presented below.

-  *1.* A blog administrator wants to allow only 'a', 'em', 'strike', 'strong' and 'u' in comments, but needs 'strike' and 'u' transformed to 'span' for better XHTML 1-strict compliance, and, he wants the 'a' links to be to 'http' or 'https' resources:
+  *1.* A blog administrator wants to allow only 'a', 'em', 'strike', 'strong' and 'u' in comments, but needs 'strike' and 'u' transformed to 'span' for better XHTML 1-strict compliance, and, he wants the 'a' links to point only to 'http' or 'https' resources:

     $processed = htmLawed($in, array('elements'=>'a, em, strike, strong, u', 'make_tag_strict'=>1, 'safe'=>1, 'schemes'=>'*:http, https'), 'a=href');